smadhukumar/kafka/trandata/trandata.md

     ![Deployment Details page](images/ggs-launch-oracle.png " ")

-4. On the OCI GoldenGate Deployment Console sign in page, enter **oggadmin** for User Name and the password you provided when you created the deployment, and then click **Sign In**.
+4. On the OCI GoldenGate Deployment Console sign-in page, enter **oggadmin** for User Name and the password you provided when you created the deployment, and then click **Sign In**.

     ![OCI GoldenGate Deployment Console Sign In](images/login-page.png " ")